 - Involvement in BCSTA’s regional branch associations provides opportunities to share resources, learn from other boards and influence regional issues.
 We believe strongly that boards cannot be effective locally if they are isolated provincially.

-- BCSTA’s Legal Services provides a first point of contact for boards seeking guidance in legal, policy and governance matters.
-Requests for summary legal advice are dealt with directly through BCSTA’s in-house lawyer at no cost to members.
+- BCSTA’s Legal Services Department provides a first point of contact for boards seeking guidance in legal, policy and governance matters.
+Requests for summary legal advice are dealt with directly through BCSTA at no cost to members.
 In addition to providing legal and policy advice of provincial consequence to all member boards of education, BCSTA’s legal counsel often supports defendant boards through litigation.
 These services often significantly reduce a board’s legal fees.

 - Participation in the joint BCSTA/BCTF Group Life Insurance Plan, which results in significant financial savings for districts, is available only to BCSTA member boards.
 There may be significant cost implications for boards who are not BCSTA members.